SoftlySplinter/SCIENCE/md/SEM5720/00-notes.md

 *Three way closedown*.

 `ACK` and `FIN` might not be sent together (server might still be transmitting data).

+##### Half-Close

+When a `FIN` is sent to the server but there is still more data to be sent should not close fully until a `FIN AWK` is sent and the `AWK` returned.
+Microsoft broke this by sending a `RST` instead of a proper `AWK`

+##### Simultaneous Close

+Both sides of a connection might perform an active close.

+Four segments required, which s not unusual.

+#### TCP Options

+TCP Header also supports options.

+Originally only `MSS`, `NOOP` and `EOS` were specified.

+##### End of Option List (0)

+##### No Operation (NOOP) (1)

+##### Maximum Segment Size (MSS) (2)

+Length is 4

+2 byte MSS.
+Usually based on the MTU size.

+##### Window Scale Factor (3)

+Length is 3

+1 byte shift count.

+##### Timestamp (4)

+Length is 10

+4 bytes timestamp value
+4 bytes timestamp echo reply

+#### Bulk Data Transfer

+Bulk data transfer (e.g. FTP) has different requirements.

+Low overhead from headers.

+Receiving systems have limited buffers.

+Sliding windows used for flow control.

+Packet loss is expensive; timeouts are the simplest way, but there are better.

+Want to send as many packets as possible without flooding the network.

+#### Flow Control In TCP

+##### Sliding Windows Flow Control

+The idea is that in every `ACK` we also advertise a window.
+The window is a number of bytes, usually a multiple of the `MSS`.

+The initial window size will be the size of the buffer TCP has available.

+Sender can send up to the limit of the window.

+When a segment is acknowledged, the window slides making another slot in the window available.

+The window is said to close when the left-hand edge moves to the right.

+The window is said to open when the right-hand edge moves to the right.

+The window is said to shrink if the right-hand edge moves to the left.

+###### Window Scaling

+Scale factor is actually a shift.

+Largest scaling factor is 14 (maximum window size of 1,073,741,823 bytes).

+Remember this increases the size of the packet.

+Used for high capacity networks.

+RFC 1323, TCP Extensions for High Performance.

+###### Calculating Optimal Window Size

+Can never reach optimal capacity but can approach it.

+###### Bandwidth delay product

+`Capacity(bits) = bandwidth (bits/s) * RTT (sec)`

+Increase Round Trip Time (RTT) and data travels more slowly, thus higher capacity.

+Likewise increased bandwidth involves higher capacity.

+Max window size of 65535 bytes, but window scale option can increase this to 1024MB.

+Around 10% of the capacity is a good size for the TCP buffer size.

+#### Persist Timer

+Keeps window size information flowing even if the other end closes its receive window.

+Possible situation where an `ACK` is lost and both ends waiting.

+* Sender waiting for acknowledgement with window update so that it can send more data.
+* Receiver waiting to receive the data as it indicated a non-zero window in the acknowledgement that go lost.

+Sending TCP uses a persist timer to periodically query the receiver to see if the window size has updated.

 ### Port Numbers